CASIO MT-540

 notes:

-So far I remember, the Casio MT-540 has 10 hidden additional preset sounds those can be only accessed by MIDI, but these sounds can be also reached manually after an easy modification.
+As far I remember, the Casio MT-540 has 10 hidden additional preset sounds those can be only accessed by MIDI, but these sounds can be also reached manually after an easy modification.
 In comparison to the (newer) Casio CT-840, MA-130 and the SA-series keyboards, the sound quality of the earlier MT-540 is astonishingly high; especially the percussion sounds by magnitudes clearer than the latter.
 Possibly Casio squeezed the 100 ToneBank and 100 rhythm bank of these newer keyboards into the same amount of ROM space like the only up to 30 preset sounds and 20 rhythms of the MT-540 hardware.
-But the MT-540 CPU also employs an external ROM chip while with such later keyboards it became fully integrated into the CPU to reduce manufacturing cost.
+But the MT-540 CPU also employs external ROM chips while with such later keyboards the ROM became fully integrated into the CPU to reduce manufacturing cost.
 The PCB of the sample based MT-540 contains more components than these newer instruments, although already considerable less than the old semi- analogue Casio keyboards.
 The keys are easy going and well responding and you can nicely glide on them.

 All main voice sounds employ a mild stereo chorus effect and a dose of reverb those can not be turned off.
 There are also neither sustain nor vibrato controls on this instrument and many preset sounds contain annoyingly long sustain.
 The sounds are genuine stereo (with different panning positions, not just a rotary speaker simulator) and apparently the sound generator employs oversampling because low notes turn duller (like with FM keyboards) and not rough and grainy like with most cheap sample based lo-fi tablehooters.
 Thus the preset timbres have high tone quality and sound fairly noble although not all of them are realistic.
 The sampled "piano" sounds astonishingly real and has about 7 split zones (much more than I found on other average home keyboards); you can even well here the woody knocking hammers with higher notes.
 (Only velocity is missing.)
 The "harpsichord" rather reminds to a funky clavinet or slap bass in the bass range and like many other timbres here it sounds a bit reedy and of plastic in the mid range, but it still sounds nice.
 The "funky clavi" is duller and especially has a dull bass range and reminds more to a fuzz distorted lead guitar (also with plastic mids).
 The "elec piano" has sustain and a slightly squawky timbre (semi- metallic, Rhodes imitation?, also a bit guitar- like with brassy mids); in the bass range a split zone makes it very dull (like a down sampled xylophone?).
 The "vibraphone" sounds nicely realistic (with 6Hz vibrato); the bass range is quite dull and woody.
 The "jazz guitar" is more a dull electronic organ timbre with mild tremolo (chorus effect?) decay envelope and dull bass range.
 The "jazz organ" is a slightly hollow Hammond imitation with percussive attack and mild chorus, while "organ" reminds to a clarinet or wooden pipe organ rank or the "synth reed" found on SA-series keyboards; it has chorus, a dull bass range and slightly longer reverb.
 The "pipe organ" is a bright metal pipe organ rank timbre, that reminds to the famous multipulse squarewave timbre, but is brighter, has chorus and a duller bass range, which makes it sound more like a transistor organ with a small dose of leslie and sustain; unusual is that volume decreases during the first 0.5s.
 The "accordion" sounds a bit of plastic in the mids, but otherwise quite natural (with semi- woody bass range).
 The "brass ens" sounds not at all what the name suggests, but is a thin sounding reedy plastic timbre with strange scratchy attack phase, chorus and a 4Hz vibrato that continues during its fairly long reverb.
 Possibly it is made from sawtooth waves; it has much similarity with certain thin C64 timbres; especially the (duller) bass range reminds to C64 organ bass sounds.
 (This sound has nothing to do with the famous SA-series "brass ens" but resembles rather "pop lead" on SA-series or the "magical wind" sound on Casio CZ-230S.)
 The "strings" fades louder and then quieter during the first second before it holds with fluttering tremolo.
 The timbre is a little bright and thin and even slightly resembles the bizarre "cello" on Casio CZ-230S although it lacks the drastic timbre change; the trebles have something of a mosquito, and there is a 2s long sustain (which often disturbs).
 The "flute" has a delayed 4Hz vibrato and while high notes resemble a metal flute, low notes are more like dull woodwinds.
 The "chorus" attempts to simulate a human choir, but the timbre is more like a dull synth brass chorus with slow attack and fluttering tremolo; the bass range is very dull.
 The "bells" is a grainy lo-fi timbre of long clanging church bells with a very long echo of repeating clangs (over 10s!); lower notes sound dull and disharmonic.
 The "synth ens" is a slightly sitar- like bright timbre with decay envelope, 6Hz tremolo and long sustain; the bass range sounds grainy and woody (reminding to some Miracle Piano timbres).
 The "bass" is a key split sound with a dull e-bass (or nylon guitar?) to the left hand and a funky hammering fat slap bass to the right hand.
 Great is that when a key is trilled, each new note occupies a new sound channel, which produces a great phasing sound and volume increase effect although this eats up polyphony.
 Like with many other MIDI keyboards, pressing semi- OBS preset sound buttons with held notes does not affect them in any way but only changes the sound of newly played notes (this can be also used for play tricks, especially with "sound effect" sounds).